Robust and scalable nonlinear solvers for finite element discretizations of biological transportation networks: Numerical experiments

-The management of unstructured grids and the implementation of FEM are based on the {\tt DMPLEX} infrastructure \cite{knepley2013achieving,lange2015flexible}, which facilitates the writing of dimension-independent kernels while supporting both simplicial and tensor-product cells.
-Time integration is performed using the {\tt TS} module \cite{abhyankar2018petsc}, which allows a seamless switch between DAE integrators for experimentation purposes; adaptive time stepping is performed using digital filtering-based methods \cite{soderlind2003digital} combined with the evaluation of the local truncation error using extrapolation techniques.
-Unless otherwise stated, the nonlinear systems of equations arising from the time-advancing schemes are solved with a tight absolute tolerance of 1.E-14; Jacobian linear systems are solved using the right-preconditioned GMRES method \cite{saad1986gmres} with the Schur complement-based preconditioner given in \cref{eq:schurPre}, where the Schur complement solver is replaced by the application of an AMG preconditioner based on smoothed aggregation \cite{adams2003parallel}.
-Linear system tolerances are dynamically adjusted using the well-known Eisenstat and Walker trick, which prevents over-solving in the early steps of the Newton process and tightens the accuracy as convergence is approached \cite{ew96}.
-The usual cubic backtracking algorithm is used for the line search.
+Unless otherwise stated, the nonlinear systems arising from the time-stepping schemes are solved to a tight absolute tolerance of \(10^{-14}\).
+The associated Jacobian linear systems are solved using right-preconditioned GMRES \cite{saad1986gmres} with the Schur complement–based preconditioner defined in \eqref{eq:schurPre}, where the inverse of the Schur complement is approximated by a smoothed aggregation AMG preconditioner \cite{adams2003parallel}.
+Linear solver tolerances are dynamically adjusted using the Eisenstat–Walker strategy \cite{ew96}, which avoids oversolving in the early Newton iterations and progressively tightens the accuracy as convergence is approached.
+A standard cubic backtracking line search on the residual function is employed to ensure global convergence.